Hormones of Hunger and Satiety and Timing of Digestion

 In the past, skipping breakfast has been associated with weight gain.

-Breakfast eaters tend to have healthier habits
+Breakfast eaters tend to have healthier habits.

-Eating a high protein breakfast, has also been shown to improve the body’s response to foods high in carbohydrate, up to 4-hours after the breakfast meal.
-A study looked at the effect of a high protein breakfast compared to a high fat or high carbohydrate breakfast on the body’s ability to control glucose and insulin, following the consumption of white bread, four hours after the breakfast meal.
-Participants consuming a high protein breakfast had improved blood sugar control and insulin levels after consuming the white bread!
+Eating a higher-protein breakfast has also been shown to improve the body’s response to foods high in carbohydrates up to 4-hours after the breakfast meal.
+A study looked at the effect of a higher-protein breakfast compared to a high-fat or high-carbohydrate breakfast on the body’s ability to control glucose and insulin, following the consumption of white bread, four hours after the breakfast meal.

-Seek pleasure from other activities
+Seek pleasure from other activities.

 The classic approach of finding an alternate activity to get your mind off a craving has benefits beyond distraction.
-Activities such as listening to music and doing yoga also increase dopamine levels, and can also feed into feeling good!
+Activities such as listening to music and doing yoga also increase dopamine levels and can also feed into feeling good.

-Consume omega-3 fats
+Consume omega-3 fats.

-Omega-3 fats, by supplementation and included from foods rich in Omega 3 fats such as salmon and other fatty fishes, can increase the number of dopamine receptors and dopamine levels.
-Omega-3 fats also are anti-inflammatory and may help improve leptin sensitivity.
-Because of all the benefits they have, Omega 3 supplementation is also recommended as part of The Livy Method basic supplements list!
+Omega-3 fats, by supplementation and included from foods rich in omega 3 fats (such as salmon and other fatty fish), can increase the number of dopamine receptors and dopamine levels.
+Omega-3 fats are also anti-inflammatory and may help improve leptin sensitivity.
+Because of all the benefits they have, omega 3 supplements are also recommended as part

-Now that we’ve discussed some of the important hormones and neurotransmitters involved in our hunger and feelings of satisfaction, let’s complete our discussion of digestion with a short synopsis of how long it takes the average person to actually process, digest, and move food through their body.
+Now that we’ve discussed some of the important hormones and neurotransmitters involved in our hunger and feelings of satisfaction, let’s complete our discussion of digestion with a short synopsis of how long it takes the average person to actually process, digest and move food through their body.

 Breaking down digestion speed

-Why is it that after eating certain foods, you can feel full for hours, but after others, you’re looking for a snack within minutes?
+Why is it that, after eating certain foods, you can feel full for hours, but after others, you’re looking for a snack within minutes?

 How long does food take to digest?